amcolash/MMM-ScaleIoT/README.md

 # MMM-ScaleIoT
 A MagicMirror module for a [ScaleIoT]() server.

-This code is partially copied from the very simple [stock ticker](https://github.com/alexyak/stocks) from _alexyak_.
+This code is partially copied from the very simple [stock ticker](https://github.com/alexyak/stocks) from _@alexyak_.

 ## Configuration